Mid September 2024

 A good day with a Whinchat on East Dunes Frontage and a Stonechat on Old Saltmarsh.
 Heading north-west were about 200 Pink-footed Geese, south-east about 70 Pink-footed Geese, and south a Siskin.
 A Firecrest was calling in the Plantation.
 A Common Rosefinch was discovered in East Dunes just north of Sleeper Track, presumably yesterday's bird, which moved later towards Mill Hill.
 A few minutes later a Barred Warbler was also discovered close by in East Dunes.

 On Tennyson's Sands there were 3 Bar-tailed Godwits, 2 Spotted Redshanks, 19 Spoonbills and 2 Hobby hunting over the lagoons.
+High numbers of Little Grebe were again counted there.
 At midday, a Greenland White-fronted Goose was discovered with the Pink-footed Geese present.

 Well over 5000 Sanderling were along the beach at high tide with many of the birds noted being juveniles.
 In total, over 90,000 waders came up to the roost on the evening tide - that's 90,000 objections already to a Wash Barrage project!
 See -